 The shoestring budget and the deserted school

-With the backing of Warner Brothers confirmed, work began on pre production and casting during the Christmas of 1989.
+With the backing of Warner Brothers confirmed, work began on pre-production and casting during the Christmas of 1989.
 With John Hughes opting to take all studio work and offices to the deserted New Trier High School in Chicago.
 The original location for both The Breakfast Club and Ferris Bueller’s Day Off.
-With the empty school gym becoming a potential sound stage for production.
+With the empty school gym becoming a potential sound stage for the production.
 Meanwhile, production designer John Muto and set decorator Eve Cauley searched for the perfect house in leafy Winnetka, Illinois.
 Eventually finding 671 Lincoln Avenue, its size and location both perfect in matching the screenplay and vision.
 However, while perfect in looks, the interior and doors were simply too small for the production needs.
-Leading to the decision to build a full scale set of the house in the deserted high school gym.
+Leading to the decision to build a full-scale set of the house in the deserted high school gym.
 The house on Lincoln Avenue only being used for external shots and action.

 Casting Home Alone

-With such a limited budget, casting was to prove challenging.
+With such a limited budget, the casting was to prove challenging.
 And while the film already had its young hero, the roles of Harry and Marv were essential in making the screenplay work.
 While in turn providing a double act that could embody both fear and comedic talent.
 Therefore, casting co-ordinators Janet Hirshenson and Jane Jenkins approached a number of high profile actors, including Robert DeNiro with little luck.
 However, for gangster film stalwart Joe Pesci, the screenplay offered an opportunity to do something completely new.
-And as a result Pesci signed up, providing the production with a bankable box office name.
+And as a result, Pesci signed up, providing the production with a bankable box office name.

 Meanwhile, the production crew approached Daniel Stern for the role of Marv.
 With the actor initially accepting the role, only to then pass due to the fee attached.
 Allowing ‘Dudes‘ star Daniel Roebuck to step in.
 A decision that would later be reversed due to early screen tests.
 With Daniel Stern finally agreeing to the role just weeks after production had started.

-The cast was completed with the well known film and TV talent of Catherine O’Hara, John Heard and Roberts Blossom.
+The cast was completed with the well-known film and TV talent of Catherine O’Hara, John Heard and Roberts Blossom.
 While the young cast of unknown’s included Macaulay’s brother Kieran Culkin in his first acting role.
 Meanwhile, Hughes had also persuaded John Candy to appear on an expenses only basis, ultimately adding further gravitas to the casting sheet.